-Men who rely on drugs or alcohol to numb anxiety or mask trauma-related stress can quickly develop a dependence and addiction to their substance of choice.
-A man who has developed a dependency on drugs or alcohol needs a combination of an addiction treatment program and a trauma therapy program in order to follow the best route toward healing.
+Individuals who rely on drugs or alcohol to numb anxiety or mask trauma-related stress can quickly develop a dependence and addiction to their substance of choice.
+Anyone who has developed a dependency on drugs or alcohol needs a combination of an addiction treatment program and a trauma therapy program in order to follow the best route toward healing.

 What to Expect in Trauma Therapy Program at First Step Center

-The goal of trauma therapy is to help identify the complex root of a man’s trauma and help him develop healthy coping strategies.
-A well-designed trauma therapy program will assist men in understanding the event of trauma and help him to manage severe emotional and physical discomforts.
+The goal of trauma therapy is to help identify the complex root of trauma and help develop healthy coping strategies.
+A well-designed trauma therapy program will assist individuals in understanding the event of trauma and help to manage severe emotional and physical discomforts.
 To accomplish these therapeutic goals, there are several elements of treatment commonly used with excellent success.
 Trauma therapy techniques often include diverse approaches to interventions such as conversations, education, writing, drawing, music, movement, sensory experientials, art, and sport.

-Trauma therapists may also use eye movement desensitization reprocessing (EMDR), psychodrama, somatic experience, and narrative exposition to help men in their healing.
+Trauma therapists may also use eye movement desensitization reprocessing (EMDR), psychodrama, somatic experience, and narrative exposition to help in healing.

-At First Step Center, we follow a few guiding steps principles to help men begin addressing their trauma.
+At First Step Center, we follow a few guiding steps principles to help clients begin addressing their trauma.
 We believe that every client deserves to have:

 - Humanity acknowledged